Political positions of Sarah Palin: Barack Obama's birth certificate

 Palin expressed various views about birther conspiracy theories regarding Barack Obama.
 At one point, she said that she believed that Barack Obama was born in the United States and that questions about his birthplace were a distraction.
 However, at other times, she described conspiracy theories about his birthplace as a "fair question" and said "I think the public rightfully is still making it an issue."
 In reference to Donald Trump, "I appreciate that The Donald wants to spend his resources on something that so interests him and so many Americans, you know more power to him," and "I think that he was born in Hawaii, because there was the birth announcement put in the newspaper, but obviously there is something there that the president doesn't want people to see on that birth certificate, that he sees going to great lengths to make sure it isn't shown.
 And that's perplexing for a lot of people".

 COVID-19

 In March 2021, after revealing that she had been diagnosed with COVID-19, she told People magazine that elderly people's "health and quality of life should be a national focus and priority," that wearing a mask indoors was "better than doing nothing to slow the spread," and that people should "use common sense."
 In September 2021, she said on Fox News that she believed her previous infection had given her "immunity" and that she had therefore chosen not to be vaccinated.

 2020 presidential election

-Palin supports former President Donald Trump and after his election loss in the 2020 United States presidential election and Trump's claim that that the election was stolen, she repeated the claims that the election was fraudulent.
+Palin supports former President Donald Trump and after his election loss in the 2020 United States presidential election and Trump's claim that the election was stolen, she repeated the claims that the election was fraudulent.